Pam Oman (i.e. Unite, Join Together in Harmony and Peace)

 It transpired, however, that the Salamander was the real cause of all the trouble, and he was caught and asked to give an explanation of his false reports.
 He freely acknowledged what he had done, but pleaded justification in his name, Boaman (the Destroyer and Divider of Nations).
 His excuse was ultimately accepted, but his name was altered from Boaman to his present one, Mampam (Uniter of Nations).

-The Salamander is said by the natives to be deaf ; in the saying above he is represented as the Okyeame.
+The Salamander is said by the natives to be deaf; in the saying above, he is represented as the Okyeame.
 The staff held by a chief’s Okyeame, that is, “Spokesman,” is generally bound round with the skin of the salamander (as a kind of ‘sympathetic’ magic, also signifying no doubt in what the holder is saying, or says).

 The word okyeame is universally interpreted and used as ‘linguist’ by the Europeans in this colony.
 It has, of course, nothing to do with being a linguist (i.e. one skilled in languages).
-The okyeame is a court official who acts as the mouthpiece of the chief; etiquette neither allowing a chief to speak directly to, nor be spoken to directly, by his subjects.
-The idea of a linguist or interpreter is entirely foreign to the word.
+The okyeame is a court official who acts as the mouthpiece of the chief; etiquette neither allows a chief to speak directly to, nor be spoken to directly, by his subjects.
+The idea of a linguist or interpreter is entirely foreign to the world.

-The okyeame need not, and probably does not, know any language but his own, and if the word is to be interpreted in English at all, it should be by the word, “Spokesman.”
+The okyeame need not, and probably does not, know any language but his own, and if the word is to be interpreted in English at all, it should be by the word “Spokesman.”